 The Tunnel of Christ the Redeemer (Túnel Cristo Redentor) takes you under the mountains for just over 3 kilometres and into Argentina, where a different wonderland awaits.

 Today, the traffic is not too intense, although drivers are still crazy – perhaps they have travelled this road numerous times.

-The Argentinian side is a gradual descent and a time in which to relax.
+The Argentinian side is along a gradual descent and provides a time in which to relax.